-- Save often and pace yourself to finish within the time allowed.
+- Save often and pace yourself to finish within the allotted time.

-If the exam time has not expired you can go back into the exam and continue taking it.
-You work will be saved up to the last item saved.
-If the time has expired, call 269 471 6566, or email email@example.com to have the exam reset.
+- If the exam time has not expired you can go back into the exam and continue taking it.
+Your work will be saved up to the last item saved.
+If the time has expired, call (269) 471-6566, or email email@example.com to have the exam reset.
 An expired exam cannot be reopened to finish.
 It must be retaken.

 - If you do not see the grade for an exam within a week, first contact the instructor listed in your course space.
 If no reply in two days, forward that email to firstname.lastname@example.org for help.

 - Not necessarily.
 The final grade is weighted as explained in the syllabus.
 Grades are accessed through your University Academic Record, linked on your IVUE page.

 - If you need to earn a higher grade, contact your instructor to discuss options first.
 You may also repeat the course to replace the low grade on your transcript.